 Oral and Written Language

 Language involves five key domains: speech sounds, grammatical units (like plural -s), sentence structure, word meaning, and language use in conversation and writing.
 Language disorders occur when there is a breakdown in one or more of these areas.
-While language disorders can persist throughout life, symptoms may evolve, and effective speech-language therapy can significantly improve communication skills in spoken and written language.
+Although language disorders can persist throughout life, symptoms may evolve, and effective speech-language therapy can significantly improve communication skills in spoken and written language.

 Here are some common signs of language disorders in children: